flamendless/flamendless.github.io/_posts/2025-01-22-my-dev-setup.md

 I like the fact that whenever I get the chance to go full Linux again, I won't have problem with the Windows section since most of them are cross-platform and are not core parts to my dev setup.

+For hardware, I am not that particular with it except for the keyboard.
+I am using the [Kinesis Freestyle 2](https://kinesis-ergo.com/keyboards/freestyle2-keyboard/) with V3 Tenting and a wood for wrists rest.

 I used Arch BTW.